holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Disable Boot Options

-If you have to boot from an alternative medium such as a rescue CD, you may wonder why this does not work.
+If you have to boot from an alternative medium such as a rescue CD, you may wonder why this doesn't work.

 #### Mounting of Partitions {#vps-risks-that-solution-causes-disable-remove-services-harden-what-is-left-mounting-of-partitions}